amplicity/Code-Predict/README.md

 2. (Mac) Cmd+Shift+P / (Windows) Ctrl+Shift+P

 As seen in the demo, there are times that the code returned will be incomplete.
 This can be adjusted from within `extension.js` (the `max_tokens` parameter).
 Alternatively, you can simply re-select the code (cmd+a / ctrl+a) and re-run Code Predict.

+## Support
+Log an issue if you need help with anything!
+If you like Code Predict (and are using Brave) please consider tipping!
+I also accept and appreciate any other forms of crypto.
+ETH: 0xcb5512CC5A9d875e06604803b7E7c8D2c56Cb150
+SOL: 6kfob4TBtLjmoZEzzxwBQzLzupM2WhToeotZ8sBFtNyV